Brazilians Burn Trump Effigies As Tariffs Spark Anger

 Trump has called the trial a "witch hunt" and his Treasury Department has sanctioned Supreme Court Justice Alexandre de Moraes in response.

-Trump also signed an executive order slapping 50% tariffs on Brazilian imports, citing Bolsonaro's "politically motivated persecution”.
+Trump also signed an executive order slapping 50 percent tariffs on Brazilian imports, citing Bolsonaro's "politically motivated persecution."

 The tariff is due to enter into force on August 6.

-Moraes, in a rare public address, said on Friday that he pledged to "continue working" despite a US travel ban and assets freeze.
+Moraes, in a rare public address, said Friday he pledged to "continue working" despite a US travel ban and assets freeze.

 Moraes has repeatedly taken aim at the Brazilian far-right and its figurehead Bolsonaro, as well as tech titan Elon Musk, over online disinformation.